 Technically, yes.
-However, it has an extreme system-wide performance impact.
+However, it has a significant system-wide performance impact.

-You can prevent Hertzbleed by disabling frequency boost.
+In most cases, a workload-independent workaround to mitigate Hertzbleed is to disable frequency boost.
 Intel calls this feature "Turbo Boost", and AMD calls it "Turbo Core" or "Precision Boost".
 Disabling frequency boost can be done either through the BIOS or at runtime via the frequency scaling driver.
-When frequency boost is disabled, the frequency stays fixed at the base frequency during workload execution, preventing leakage via Hertzbleed.
-This is not a recommended mitigation strategy as it will very significantly impact performance.
+In our experiments, when frequency boost was disabled, the frequency stayed fixed at the base frequency during workload execution, preventing leakage via Hertzbleed.
+However, this is not a recommended mitigation strategy as it will significantly impact performance.
+Moreover, on some custom system configurations (with reduced power limits), datadependent frequency updates may occur even when frequency boost is disabled.